Resource theory of Absolute Negativity: Proofs of operational interpretations

 where a unitary $\bar{U}$ minimises the infimum of the first line due to the convexity and compactness of the free sets, in $(a)$ we use the inequality $\log(x)\leq x-1$ when $x\geq 1$, in $(b)$ we apply identity (\ref{eq:inf3}) and $(c)$ follows from the definition of infimum.

 Following with the lower bound, we have:

-where in $(a)$ we apply identity (\ref{eq:inf3}) with the unitary $\tilde{U}$ achieving the infimum of the left handside, in $(b)$ we use Jensen's inequality for the logarithm, and in $(c)$ we consider the definition of infimum.
+where in $(a)$ we apply identity (\ref{eq:inf3}) with the unitary $\tilde{U}$ achieving the infimum of the left hand side, in $(b)$ we use Jensen's inequality for the logarithm, and in $(c)$ we consider the definition of infimum.

 This demonstrates the upper and lower bounds in~(\ref{commadv}) of the main text.
 Here, we also remark that in the article~\cite{Ducuara2020} a similar expression to (\ref{eq:inf3}) is derived; however, in their case, the communication task is implemented with a channel ensemble since this is a strict subset of the subchannel encoding they have an inequality rather than an identity.
 If we want to apply the encoding in channel ensembles, our upper bound still holds, but not the lower bound.